mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 may be available for certain Exotic atmospheres.

 HABITAT MODULE

-Modular unpressurised quarters for six people, capable of withstanding anything less than hurricane- force winds.
+Modular unpressurised quarters for six people, capable of withstanding anything less than hurricane-force winds.
 It includes 42 person-days of survival rations, potable water and power cells to maintain minimal lighting and temperature control for one day.
 Connections to external power sources are available.